 Back to Basics: Hats

-For helpful resources on general hat knitting, please visit; https://rhyflowerknits.com/hats/
+For helpful resources on hat knitting, please visit; https://rhyflowerknits.com/hats/

 Please see our Pattern Support page regarding pattern support for our freebie patterns; https://rhyflowerknits.com/pattern-support/